gruberpatrick/smart_diy/README.md

 ## Future Implementations aka.
 TODO's

-- add password protection for shared system
+- Transfer WS to WSS
-- ensure that communication was transmitted through server
+- Ensure that communication was transmitted through server
-- add package manager for modules
+- Add package manager for modules
-- prevent interference of multiple media players (when one starts playing suspend all others)
+- Prevent interference of multiple media players (when one starts playing suspend all others)

-- let server return answer containing logged in clients <-- In the works right now.
-Documentation will follow soon.
+## Fixes:

+- YouTube module seems to be broken

 ## Screenshots